 Staff mailing address is: 315 Camp Don Lee Rd, Arapahoe, NC 28510

 Staff members will not have general access to camp computers unless it is job related.
 If you need to compute, bring your own.
-There is a wireless system available in the area of the Fellowship Hall for staff members to use with their own equipment.
+There is a wireless system available in the Environmental Education building for staff members to use with their own equipment.

 Phone messages for you will be collected by the Office Manager and placed in your mailbox.
 You can instruct those who may be calling that they can leave you a message in the "general message" section of the voice mail system.
 You will not be able to be called to the phone.
 You will need to return calls to your callers.
 Phone use is an off-duty activity.